-(4) An attempted punch which does not make contact

-(5) Deliberately entering the stands other than as a continuance of play m.
+- (4) Technical foul for an attempted punch which does not make contact - (5) Deliberately entering the stands other than as a continuance of play - (6) Flagrant foul penalty (2) - (7) Second flagrant foul penalty (1) - (8) Participation in the game when not on team's active list m.
 Eye guarding (placing a hand in front of the opponent's eyes when guarding from the rear) a player who does not have possession of the ball is illegal and an unsportsmanlike technical shall be assessed.

 n.
-A free throw attempt is awarded when one technical foul is assessed. o.
+A free throw attempt is awarded when one technical foul is assessed.

+o.
 No free throw attempts are awarded when a double technical foul is assessed.
 Technical fouls assessed to opposing teams during the same dead ball and prior to the administering of any free throw attempt for the first technical foul, shall be interpreted as a double technical foul.